sankarsubramanian/m2x-c/README.md

 max=100&limit=10
 ```

-We will talk about `m2x_response` in the next session.
+We will talk about `m2x_response` in the next section.

 ## Response object